How's Your Score?

-In reviewing your credit history, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+This means you have three scores, one for each bureau.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of an individual with a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You'll still qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double that of someone having a higher FICO score.

-We're used to working with all tiers of FICO scores.
+Improving your FICO score is the first step in buying a home.
 Call us at 806-481-3288 and we can help you get on the right track to the home of your dreams.

-There are strategies to increase your score.
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are plans to increase your score.
+Improving your FICO score takes time.
+It can be hard to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

-- Apply for gas station cards or department store credit.
-For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always avoid carrying a high balance for more than a couple of months because these types of cards usually have a higher interest rate.
+- Apply for gas cards or retail credit.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of charging a large balance for more than a couple of months because these types of cards usually have a surprisingly high interest rate.

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

-- Keep up with payments.
-Your credit score plummets with every account that goes to collections.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.
+- Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
 With the help of J.B.
-Sudderth Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Sudderth Realty, Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.